Zylann/godot_voxel/doc/source/quick_start.md

 - "I need to make a planet": you can make more efficient planets by stitching 6 spherified heightmaps together.
 Take a cube where each face is a heightmap, then puff that cube to turn it into a sphere.

 - "GridMap sucks": how large do you want your grid to be?
 How complex are your models?
-This module is geared towards very large grids with simple geometry, so it has its own restrictions.
+This module's blocky mesher is geared towards very large grids with simple geometry, so it has its own restrictions.